Roseville Area High School: Post-Secondary Enrollment Options (PSEO)

-In addition to curriculum offered at RAHS, in accordance with state law, upperclassmen in good academic standing may choose to enroll in post-secondary courses at no cost.
-Students can apply part-time or full-time to a number of affiliated institutions, including Century College, Macalester College and the University of Minnesota.
+In addition to the curriculum offered at RAHS, in accordance with state law, upperclassmen in good academic standing may enroll in post-secondary courses at no cost.
+Students can apply part-time or full-time to a number of affiliated institutions, including Century College, Macalester College, and the University of Minnesota.
 Credits earned at post-secondary institutions fulfill both high school and college credit requirements, and all high school graduation requirements must still be met.